Investing with BAI Capital

 Invest directly into the developer company as an equity partner with secured 7% minimum yearly income – in US Dollars.

-Real estate equity funds can provide stable and hands-free income.
+Real estate development funds can provide stable and hands-free income.

 Real estate equity partnerships are established to raise capital for ongoing real estate investment.
 A general partner (GP) creates the fund.
 The GP asks accredited investors, known as limited partners (LPs) to invest equity in the partnership.
 Those funds, along with money borrowed from banks and other lenders, is invested in exclusive Florida real estate properties developed by BAI Capital.